Parameter estimation of a two-colored urn model class: Real life experiment with ants

 For both methods, the 95\% Bootstrap confidence intervals of $\alpha$ contain the value~1.
-More precisely, as shown in Figure~\ref{fig:ellipse}, approximately 1/3 of the bootstrap parameters gives weak Attractiveness ($c>1$) and weak Intensification ($\alpha<1$), which means that no branch is eventually selected.
-In almost all the others cases, we conclude to weak Attractiveness ($c>1$) and strong Intensification ($\alpha>1$), which means that a branch will be eventually, though slowly, selected.
-Only in a few cases the estimators gives strong Attractiveness ($c<1$), but a weak Intensification ($\alpha<1$), which means that a branched is much more choosen than the other at the beginning of the experiment.
-Finally, there are no values which imply both strong Attractiveness ($c<1$) and Intensification ($\alpha>1$).
-Therefore we can conclude that the Attractiveness is weak, i.e. $c>1$, and that the Intensification is strong $\alpha>1$, though not with an extremely great confidence in the latter case.
+More precisely, as shown in Figure~\ref{fig:ellipse}, approximately 1/3 of the bootstrap parameters gives weak pheromone deposits ($c>1$) and a weak differential sensitivity ($\alpha<1$), which means that branches are eventually uniformly crossed.
+In almost all the others cases, we conclude for weak pheromone deposits ($c>1$) and a strong differential sensitivity ($\alpha>1$), which means that a branch will be eventually, though slowly, selected.
+In only a few cases do the estimators give strong pheromone deposits ($c<1$), but a weak differential sensitivity ($\alpha<1$), which means that a branch is chosen more than the other at the beginning of the experiment, but branches are eventually uniformly crossed.
+Finally, there are no values which imply both strong pheromone deposits ($c<1$) and a strong differential sensitivity ($\alpha>1$).
+Therefore, we can conclude that pheromone deposits are weak with a good confidence but we cannot confidently decide for~$\alpha$.

-The values obtained by \cite{Deneubourg1990} ($\alpha=2$, $c=20$) and more recently by \cite{Garnier2009} ($\alpha=2.6$, $c=60$) are both in the confidence intervals for the WLSE found in table~\ref{tab:exp}.
+The values obtained by \cite{Deneubourg1990} ($\alpha=2$, $c=20$) and more recently by \cite{Garnier2009} ($\alpha=2.6$, $c=60$) are both in the confidence intervals for the WLSE found in Table~\ref{tab:exp}.
 But the values of $\alpha$ suggested by these authors are out of the 95\% confidence interval for the MLE.
-This confirms the idea that the calibration methods used in these references are closer to the weighted least squares method.
-Thus these parameters, which decides for a slow selection branch, are no much more likely than a parameter set, which yields a non selection path.
+Thus these parameters, which decide for a slow branch selection, are no more likely than a parameter set which would yield non selection of a path.

-Similarly to Figure~\ref{fig:scatterplots}, Figure~\ref{fig:ellipse} confirms the fact that the two estimators parameters are strongly correlated and that $\hat{\alpha}^*$ is on average an increasing function of $\hat c^*$.
-There seems to be two cutoff values for $c$: if $\hat c^*>8$, then $\hat\alpha^*>1$, and if $\hat{c}^*<1.5$, then $\hat{\alpha}^*<1$.
+Figure~\ref{fig:ellipse} illustrates the fact that the two estimators are strongly positively correlated.
+There seems to be two cutoff values for $c$: if $\hat c^*>8$, then~${\hat\alpha^*>1}$, and if $\hat{c}^*<1.5$, then~${\hat{\alpha}^*<1}$.
 The above mentioned values reported by \cite{Deneubourg1990} and \cite{Garnier2009} exhibit these features: they both have $c>8$ and $\alpha>1$ and $\alpha$ increase with~$c$.